'The Office' star Angela Kinsey discusses new role in new Hallmark Christmas movie

 As Juan bonds with the Roses and overcomes his writer’s block, Settie learns that embracing her imperfect family is what truly makes her story special.

-Kinsey joined the Life.Style.Live! crew to talk about the movie and her iconic role in “The Office”.
+Kinsey joined the Life.Style.Live! crew to talk about the movie and her iconic role in “The Office.”